Site Improvement Bonding Guide

 - The obligee is the project owner requiring the bond to limit the potential for loss in case improvements are not made as expected.

 - The principal is the contractor who purchases the bond as a guarantee that the appropriate improvements will be made.

 - The surety is the underwriter that issues the bond, thus guaranteeing that the appropriate improvements will be made.

+If the contractor is found to be in breach of contract, a claim can be made on the bond to reimburse the project owner and/or any affected consumers.
 If a claim is made against the bond, the surety’s claims department will work proactively to resolve issues with the project.
 If a solution cannot be found, the surety will reimburse the project owner for any losses up to the amount of the bond.
-Surety bonds, unlike traditional insurance policies, are written with no assumption of risk, so the contractor will be required to repay the surety for any money lost due to a claim.
+However, the contractor will be required to repay the surety for any money lost due to a claim.